Author: | Alistair Gourlay |

 The learner’s name must not appear on any part of the printed document.

-The electronic file containing the exam answers must be saved immediately and passed to the invigilator or supervisor.
+The electronic file containing the exam answers must be saved immediately and passed to the invigilator or Exams Officer.

-The provided examination answer book cover should be completed according to the instructions and must include the candidate number (but NOT their name).
+The provided examination answer book cover should be completed according to the instructions and must include the candidate number.

 A copy of the examination answers should be printed and all pages, including any rough work, should be inserted inside the examination answer book and secured together with string.

-The standard York Learning exam form and the attendance sheet must also be completed by the invigilator or supervisor and returned with the answer book to the Exam Officer.
+The standard York Learning exam form and the attendance sheet must also be completed by the invigilator and returned with the answer book to the Exam Officer.

 If applicable, please retain an electronic copy of the candidate’s script until the Exam’s Officer has confirmed safe receipt of the answer book by email.